Generic selectors

 FA Cup final ticket allocations: How many seats will the two competing teams get

-Both Manchester City and Crystal Palace have been allocated 30,786 tickets each for the FA Cup final, which is a slight increase on what the two finalists received last year, where Man City and Man Utd were given 30,000 tickets each.
+Last season, the two finalists (Manchester City and Crystal Palace) were allocated 30,786 tickets each for the FA Cup final, which was a slight increase on what the two finalists received in 2024, when Man City and Man Utd were given 30,000 tickets each.

-The allocations this year mean that around 67% of Wembley Stadium will be filled by loyal supporters of both clubs, provided they both sell all of their tickets.
+The allocations last year meant that around 67% of Wembley Stadium was filled by loyal supporters of both clubs.

 fa cup final tickets